tektoncd/community/teps/0007-conditions-beta.md

 To make it flexible, similarly to Triggers which uses language interceptors that's pluggable, we can provide a `CEL` interceptor out of the box and, if needed, users can add or bring their own interceptors to use other languages.

 ### Skipping

+#### whenSkipped

+To provide more flexibility when `WhenExpressions` evaluate to `False`, we could add a field - `whenSkipped` - that:
+- is used to specify whether to execute `Tasks` that are ordering-dependent on the skipped guarded `Task`
+- defaults to `skipBranch` and users can set it to `runBranch` to allow execution of the rest of the branch
+- can be specified in `Tasks` guarded with `WhenExpressions` only; there will be a validation error if `whenSkipped` is specified in `Tasks` without `WhenExpressions`
+- can take the values `skipBranch` or `runBranch` only; there will be a validation error if anything else is passed to `whenSkipped`
+- can be specified guarded `Tasks` with ordering dependencies only; there will be a validation error if `whenSkipped` is specified in `Tasks` with resource dependencies

+However, this field is separate from `WhenExpressions` definition and could be unclear that it's related to the `WhenExpressions`.

+#### continueAfterSkip

+To provide more flexibility when a `Guard` evaluates to `False`, we propose adding a field - `continueAfterSkip` - that:
+- is used to specify whether execute the `Tasks` that are ordering-dependent on the skipped guarded `Task`
+- defaults to `false` and users can set it to `true` to allow execution of the rest of the branch
+- is only supported in guarded `Tasks`; there will be a validation error if `continueAfterSkip` is specified in unguarded `Tasks`

+However, per the [Kubernetes API policy](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md), "Think twice about bool fields.
+Many ideas start as boolean but eventually trend towards a small set of mutually exclusive options.
+Plan for future expansions by describing the policy options explicitly as a string type alias."

 #### Dependency Type
 As described in [Skipping](#skipping) section above, a `Task` can have _resource dependency_ or _ordering dependency_ on a parent `Task`.
 Executing resource-dependent `Tasks` is invalid since because they'll have resource resolution errors.
 Thus, we could execute the ordering-dependent `Tasks` and terminate the resource-dependent `Tasks`.